gabrielhwagner/mini-netflix/README.md

 ## About the project

-This project aims to create an expired application on Netflix.
+This project aims to create an inspired by application on Netflix.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.

 ### File Structure

-The mass structure is as follows:
+The structure is as follows:

 ```bash
 mininetflix